seancraven/CDS_book/README.md

 - [x] Standardise
 - [x] Inital Proof
 #### Chapter 2

-- Global Temperature rise, Predictive modelling.
+- Global Temperature rise, Predictive modelling

 - [ ] Discuss the limited scope of curve fitting.
 Explore the error quantification.
     - [x] Page one and solution to the previous question
     - [x] Discussion section on the results.